Mission, Vision & Values (PDF)

 Please note that any adjustments to tax withholdings or deductions must be made by contacting the payroll department.
 Timesheets are required for all non-professional employees as well as substitutes and tutors.
 Lastly, all timesheets are to be approved and submitted to the Central Office no later than 10:00 a.m. the Monday of the week that a paycheck is issued.

 The School Department offers a comprehensive benefits package, which includes such items as sick leave, personal leave, bereavement leave, and both temporary and extended leaves of absence.
 In addition, the School Department also offers staff development and credit reimbursement opportunities for both teaching and support staff employees.
-Please refer to the individual negotiated agreements for further details.
+Please refer to the individual negotiated contract agreements for further details.

 The School Department offers health, dental and life insurance, the cost of which is shared by the School Department and its employees.
-In addition, worker’s compensation, unemployment compensation and liability insurance is provided as required by contract and state law.
+In addition, worker’s compensation, unemployment compensation and liability insurance are provided as required by contract and state law.
 Once again, please refer to the negotiated agreements for the current cost and cost sharing formula.

 You will receive login information regarding this automated service that simplifies and streamlines the process of recording absences and finding substitutes.
 All employees are required to record their absences in AESOP.
 Please note that this program is to be used for all absences.
 The service is available to you 24 hours a day, seven days a week.

 A school nurse is available full time in each school building to provide direct care, assessment and treatment for students and staff who are ill or injured.
-We also administer scheduled and unscheduled medications, implement health plans for students with chronic conditions, consult with teachers, and promote a healthy and safe school environment through support of staff and student wellness initiatives.
+The school nurses also administer scheduled and unscheduled medications, implement health plans for students with chronic conditions, consult with teachers, and promote a healthy and safe school environment through support of staff and student wellness initiatives.
 The school nurses work directly with school personnel, families and community health care providers to ensure that all students are able to participate in their school day.

 Any employee who is injured during the work day must complete an Accident Report within 24 hours.
 If treatment is needed you are required to see our occupational health provider.
 Your school nurse can help you with the required paperwork and procedure.